jessmitch42/example-docs-docusaurus/docs/endpoints/update-an-ad-creative.md

 ### Error (`400` )

-Errors can occur for different reasons, such as a missing or invalid token or required parameter.
+Errors can occur for different reasons, such as a missing or invalid token or if the ID of the ad creative being updated does not exist.
 To resolve request errors, refer to the `error_msg` in the response body for more information.

 ```json
 {